fredbouk/memory-game/README.md

 ## Project Description

-This is a version of the classic memory game 'Concentration'.

-Based on some static HTML and CSS [starter code](https://github.com/udacity/fend-project-memory-game) I converted it into an interactive game using JavaScript, DOM selectors and Event Listeners.
+Based on some static HTML and CSS [starter code](https://github.com/udacity/fend-project-memory-game), my task was to build a complete browser-based card matching game using JavaScript, DOM selectors and Event Listeners.

 ### How the Game Works